EmilBraunstein/documentation/server/droplet_postgres_setup.md

 3) Now you should be able to access the server from your local machine with putty or terminal.
 With Putty access with IP + user/pass og SSH access.
 With terminal write `SSH username@IP` (the first login ask for info).

-4) Install nodejs og npm
+4) Install nodejs og npm (I only used the first step "How To Install the Distro-Stable Version for Ubuntu") https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04
-https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04

 5) Install postgresql